Sports Coach Logo Sports Coach Training Principles Fitness Components

 You can walk off being sore (and you should), but when you feel real pain, you should go and get it checked out.
 If the pain starts small, you can wait and see how it will develop, but if it does not go away after a few days, you should not wait any longer before getting it checked.

-I know that for some of us, it is difficult to accept the fact that we have limitations when it comes to physical activity.
-But, with proper care and a bit of time, you can quickly expand your limits and improve.
+I know that some people find it difficult to accept that they have limitations when it comes to physical activity.
+But with proper care and a bit of time, you can quickly expand your limits and improve.

 Do Not Self-Medicate